FestCat/festcat-clunits-builder/README.md

 This step fits the new recordings (in `wav` directory) to the synthesized labels (in `prompt-lab` directory).
-You may want to check the labelling result (available at `lab` directory) with `wavesurfer`.
+As the alignment algorithm is not very robust to dialectal and other changes, you may want to check the labelling result (available at `lab` directory) with `wavesurfer`.

 #### Checking labels with wavesurfer: